rotsl/weather-ml/README.md

 ---
 ### 📅 Monthly Reports

-Performance summaries are generated automatically: reports/report_YYYY_MM.csv
+Performance summaries are generated automatically and stored in:
+`reports/report_YYYY_MM.csv`

 These track long-term stability and drift.
 ---